 For example, Consider you are testing a payroll module from an ERP application.
 The tests are such that, in first test case you have to create an employee in the database.
 In the next test case, you have to print a salary check for that employee.

 Now consider this situation:

-If the employee is not created (due to a bug in application), you cannot give him any salary.
-So in these kind of scenarios, if the first test case is failed there is no point to run the next test case.
+If the employee is not created (due to a bug in an application), you cannot give him any salary.
+So in this kind of scenarios, if the first test case is failed there is no point to run the next test case.

 Some applications are such that they have a base state.

-For example a dashboard page from which all links can be opened.
+For example, a dashboard page from which all links can be opened.
 So this dashboard page will become the base state in our test case.
 Every test case will start from that base state and end at this base state.
 So that the new test case can start without any problem.
-In these kind of scenarios, we do not stop the execution on failures.
+In this kind of scenarios, we do not stop the execution on failures.

 If any test case fails, we mark it failed and return to base state and continue the next test case (it is also called the recovery scenario).
 At the end of execution, we have a report of how many test cases have failed and how many of them are passed.
 We debug the failed test cases and identify and report bugs.
 (The login page scenario, discussed in the beginning of the article also contains a base state).